Essential GuidesDigital SolutionsEurope

 As always, the quality of the data used to train the AI is reflected on the accuracy of the product.
 At SewerAI, every image fed into the AI program is reviewed inhouse by qualified staff to ensure accuracy and consistency.

-Listening to plant anomalies
+Listening to Plant Anomalies

 Singapore-based Teredo Analytics is using AI to help remotely monitor pipework in wastewater treatment plant in Sarawk, Malaysia.
 Ambient listening devices are placed in the vicinity of pipes and are trained to recognise the sounds that indicate common faults.
 Utility operators would normally rely on manual inspections, which can be infrequent and subjective.